 For the rest of my pregnancy, we called the kid inside of me The Little Gripper; I pictured it hanging resolutely onto the walls of my uterus by its tiny, soft fingernails while its twin fell out of me.
 Assuredly, I will never stop missing The Kid Who Fell, but mostly I can only marvel at the child who hung in there.

-Today, March 31st, it has been thirteen years since The Little Gripper became our Allegra, twelve years during which she has emerged as reserved, smart, sweet, wry, amiable to a fault, Love Incarnate.
+Today, March 31st, it has been twenty years since The Little Gripper became our Allegra, twenty years during which she has emerged as reserved, confident, smart, sweet, wry, amiable to a fault, Love Incarnate.

 As the years tick by, I love her purity of character above all else.

 Even when she was six, a wee first grader, her unalloyed caliber was evident.
-One night, at bedtime, her overtired Brother Wee Niblet (now Paco) cried in his bed, sobbing: “I don’t want to go to sleep, ever.
+One night, at bedtime, her overtired brother, Paco, cried in his bed, sobbing: “I don’t want to go to sleep, ever.
 I wake up in the night, and I am alone.
 I’m always alone.
 I’m never going to close my eyes because sleep is too lonely.”